Commonly Treated Conditions

 An ankle sprain is a common walking and sporting injury.

 Symptoms of Ankle Sprains?

 - An audible pop or snapping sound at the time of injury

 - Inability to walk or apply pressure to the ankle

 - Grade 1: Mild tear or pull of ligament.
 Painful but can bear weight.
 These types of ankle sprains can usually be self-treated.

 - Grade 2: Larger but incomplete tear of the ligament.
 Pain is severe and ankle won't support much weight.

 - Grade 3: Complete tear of ligament or ligaments.
 Very painful.
-Can't touch or move ankle without pain.
-Treatment may require surgery.
+Cannot touch or move the ankle without pain.
+This injury may require surgery in extreme cases.

 What causes Ankle Sprains?

 Most ankle sprains are caused by a sudden twist of the ankle.
-The sudden twist may be caused by:
+This may be caused by: